ahsu1230/KafkaDemo/resources/00_introToKafka.md

 ### Kafka Stream (Client Consumption)
 - API library for clients to consume data from Kafka cluster.
 Available in Java, Scala.
+- Creating Kafka clients are available in any language (C, Go, Javascript, Python, etc.)